Are We With the Right Tribe?

-I’ve been lost.
 For many years, I felt like I was living in a pinball machine, bouncing from one thing to the next, never getting anywhere near where I wanted to be in life.
-The therapist I see told me that I’m avoiding something and that I need to figure it out in order to move on.
-She is right.
-I didn’t know what I was avoiding until I took the time to figure it out.
+Frustrated, I needed to know why.
+What was I avoiding that kept me from moving on?
+I had to take the time to figure it out.

 One thing that came up is how I have been with the wrong tribe for most of my life.
 A tribe, defined by Merriam-Webster, is “a social group composed chiefly of numerous families, clans, or generations having a shared ancestry and language” and also “a group of persons having a common character, occupation, or interest.”